ibm-cloud-docs/vmwaresolutions/netapp/np_orderinginstances.md

 *  You configured the {{site.data.keyword.cloud}} infrastructure credentials on the **Settings** page.
 For more information, see [Managing user accounts and settings](../vmonic/useraccount.html).
 *  You reviewed the requirements and considerations in [Requirements and planning for NetApp ONTAP Select instances](np_planning.html).

-**Important**: Do not modify any values that are set during instance order or deployment.
+Do not modify any values that are set during instance order or deployment.
 Doing so make your instance unusable.
 For example, if public networking shuts down, if servers and Virtual Server Instances (VSIs) move behind a Vyatta mid-provision, or if the IBM CloudBuilder VSI stops or is deleted.
+{:important}

 ## System settings